How to Use an API Without Coding

 Drag the formula

-And after dragging to the end of the column, the function importJSON will automatically paste the values in the right cells.
+And after dragging to the end of the column, the importJSON function will automatically paste the values into the correct cells.

 Next Steps